PredictiveEcology/SpaDES-modules/modules/LCC2005/README.md

 )

 # This next step will set up the simulation using the defined parameters.
 It will also download data if they do not yet exist locally
-mySim <- simInit(times = times, params = parameters, modules = modules,
+options("spades.moduleCodeChecks" = FALSE) # code checking is for advanced users mySim <- simInit(times = times, params = parameters, modules = modules,
                  paths = paths)
 ```